neurospin/neurospin_to_bids/README.md

 python3 -m venv venv/
 . venv/bin/activate
 pip install -c requirements/production.txt -c requirements/test.txt -e .[dev]

+# Please install pre-commit if you intend to contribute
+pre-commit install  # install the pre-commit hook
 ```

 Other commands that are useful for developers:
 ```
 # Tests.
 Always confirm that they succeed before committing.
 Please.

+# Run tests in an isolated environment that closely approximates
+# production, as well as code quality checks (recommended)
+tox

 pytest  # run tests in the current environment

-# Run tests in an isolated environment that closely approximates production
-tox

 # Other commands useful for development
-check-manifest  # check that all necessary files are installed by pip ./requirements/update.sh  # upgrade pinned dependency versions
+./requirements/update.sh  # upgrade pinned dependency versions

 # Ensure that only packages pinned for production are installed